blakewatson/htmlforpeople/src/10-achievement-unlocked-hypertexter.md

 ---
-title: "Achievement unlocked: Hypertexter"
+title: 'Achievement unlocked: Hypertexter'
-summary: "Recap of what the book covered with links to external resources and documentation related to web development and design."
+summary: 'Recap of what the book covered with links to external resources and documentation related to web development and design.'
-permalink: "achievement-unlocked-hypertexter"
+permalink: 'achievement-unlocked-hypertexter'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Achievement unlocked: Hypertexter